- Pre-Podiatry Resources

 Amounts and types of aid vary from school to school, as does the cost of your education.
 You should investigate the costs early in your undergraduate career.
 Knowing that you are probably going to incur a substantial loan debt for podiatry school may affect the way that you borrow for your undergraduate education.
 Most applicants are eligible for government originated aid; apply during January of your application cycle, even if you are still waiting to find out whether or not you have been accepted.
 Apply for aid at fafsa.gov.

 Preparing for admission to podiatry school requires careful long-range planning and accurate information.
 The PPAC specializes in providing you with necessary information and helping you develop good planning skills.
 The staff of the PPAC provides you with help through each step of the way.
-PPAC provides services including course selection, career exploration, time management tips, information on individual programs, admissions test preparation advice, managing letters of recommendation and links to ways to get experience in health care settings.
+PPAC provides services including course selection, career exploration, time management tips, information on individual programs, admissions test preparation advice, managing letters of recommendation and connections to ways to get experience in health care settings.

 American Association of College of Podiatric Medicine (AACPMAS)